Skip to main content

 Laziness is a conscious preference.
 You could do the thing.
 You have the energy.
 You have the capacity.
 You would rather not.
 There is no guilt attached, no internal conflict.
 You are choosing comfort over effort, and you are fine with that choice.

 Burnout is the opposite.
 You want to do the thing.
 You are desperate to do the thing.
 But your body and brain have stopped cooperating.
-The engine is not idling — it is out of fuel.
+The engine is not idling.
+It is out of fuel.

 Here is what burnout actually feels like: